IT, ITeS Export Remittances Surge To 23.42% In 10 Months Of Current FY - UrduPoint

 According to performance report of Pakistan Software Export board (PSEB), an organization under Ministry of IT and Telecommunication, IT Industry has been a star in Pakistan's economy and has achieved positive year on year growth as a result of strong government support, skilled entrepreneurs and a talented workforce.

-Over 6,000 Pakistan based IT companies are providing IT products and services to entities in over 100 countries.
-Strong inventive are being provided to the IT industry and there are several projects intended to facilitate and assist IT Industry in its growth trajectory and to ensure continued upward momentum in local and export earnings.
+Over 6,000 Pakistan based IT companies were providing IT products and services to entities in over 100 countries.
+Strong inventive were being provided to the IT industry and there were several projects intended to facilitate and assist IT Industry in its growth trajectory and to ensure continued upward momentum in local and export earnings.